pathminder/pathminder.github.io/_classes/warlord-bannerman.md

       12: "+2"
       19: "+3"
     text: |
-      At 5th level, a bannerman’s banner becomes a symbol of inspiration to his allies and companions.
-As long as the bannerman’s banner is clearly visible and he is in a Golden Lion stance, all allies within 60 feet receive a +2 morale bonus on saving throws against fear and fatigue and a +2 morale bonus on attack and damage rolls.
+      At 5th level, a bannerman's banner becomes a symbol of inspiration to his allies and companions.
+As long as the bannerman's banner is clearly visible and he is in a Golden Lion stance, all allies within 60 feet receive a +2 morale bonus on saving throws against fear and fatigue and a +2 morale bonus on attack and damage rolls.
 At 12th level, and at 19th level, these bonuses increase by +1.
-If the Golden Lion stance he is using grants a similarly typed bonus to attack, damage, or saving throws, then increase that bonus by the amount of the inspiring banner’s bonus.
+If the Golden Lion stance he is using grants a similarly typed bonus to attack, damage, or saving throws, then increase that bonus by the amount of the inspiring banner's bonus.

       The banner must be at least Small or larger and must be carried or displayed by the bannerman or his mount to function, and can be held while using a buckler.
-A bannerman’s banner is intended to be able to be placed on any manner of item so long as it is displayed.
-Some official ideas for how a bannerman may carry a banner: as heraldry on a shield, on a small pole mounted to either his mount’s saddle or to the back of his armor, a tabard that they wear prominently, or a standard that hangs from a polearm or spear.
+A bannerman's banner is intended to be able to be placed on any manner of item so long as it is displayed.
+Some official ideas for how a bannerman may carry a banner: as heraldry on a shield, on a small pole mounted to either his mount's saddle or to the back of his armor, a tabard that they wear prominently, or a standard that hangs from a polearm or spear.
 So long as that standard is carried upon his person where people can see it, he can inspire his allies.

   - name: share boost
     type: Ex